Liberty Seated Half Dimes

 V-6

-Choice $425 New March 18!
-Steely Reflectance, Complete Strike, Fully Choice, Sooner Collection.
+Choice $425 Steely Reflectance, Complete Strike, Fully Choice, Sooner Collection.
 Sharp steely reflectivity is the primary highlight of this choice original 1845 V-6 half dime along with light pastel rose and gold hues.
 A complete strike is noted under a 10x along with unabraded surfaces.
 The certified grade is a function of luster, an accurate assessment though the eye appeal is high.
 Another premium release from the Sooner Collection.
 Housed in NGC Gen 9 (2001-2003) holder.

 Seated 5C 1848O 1848-O